viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 ### Camera control

-While you can view the camera streams [from the base component panel](#camera-views), you need to access the individual camera component panel to access more features.
+While you can view the camera streams [from the base component panel](#camera-views), you can access more features on each individual [camera component](/components/camera) panel.
 In these panels, you can:

 - Set the refresh frequency
 - Export screenshots
-- View point cloud data
+- View point cloud data (for robots with depth cameras)

 **cam Stream**: